dmulyalin/ttp/docs/source/Macro Tag/Macro Tag.rst

 Macro Tag
 =========

-One of the core features of TTP is to allow data processing on the go, as a result it has a number of built-in function for various systems - function for groups, functions for outputs, functions for variables and functions for match variables.
+TTP has a number of built-in function for various systems - function for groups, functions for outputs, functions for variables and functions for match variables.
 To extend this functionality even further, TTP allows to define custom functions using <macro> tags.

 Macro is a python code within <macro> tag text.
 This code can contain a number of function definitions, these functions can be referenced within TTP templates.